Meet the Board of Directors : Board of Directors

 Ex Officio - Utilities Infrastructure Advisory Committee

-While growing up in Texas, Ken spent weekends enjoying water sports on Lake Corpus Christi as well as many vacations visiting the hill country around Kerrville and Austin.
-When he and his wife had the opportunity to move to the Highland Horizon subdivision in 2012, his love for the Hill Country was realized.
-Ken was drawn to the Brushy Creek area because of the numerous parks, nature preserves, hike and bike trails, and recreational facilities within the community.
+While growing up in Texas, Ken spent weekends enjoying water sports on Lake Corpus Christi as well as many vacations visiting the Hill Country around Kerrville and Austin.
+When he and his wife moved to the Highland Horizon subdivision in 2012, he fully realized his love for the Hill Country.
+Ken was drawn to the Brushy Creek MUD community because of its numerous parks, nature preserves, hike and bike trails, and recreational facilities.

 Top of Page